FAQs

 • What types of criminal cases do you handle?

-We handle a wide range of criminal charges, including: DWI, drug offenses, assault, theft, domestic violence, white-collar crimes, murder, and juvenile offenses.
-We also assist with expunctions and orders of nondisclosure.
-Rely on our criminal defense lawyers in Cleburne, TX to take on your case.
-Our team is equipped to handle these cases with experienced practices to get the best possible outcome.
+Our firm handles a wide array of criminal charges including DWI, drug offenses, assault, theft, domestic violence, white-collar crimes, murder, and juvenile offenses.
+We also provide assistance with expunctions and orders of nondisclosure.
+Our criminal defense lawyers in Cleburne, TX are experienced in these areas and are committed to achieving the best possible outcome for your case.

 • What is an arraignment, and do I need a lawyer for it?